 Extended Health Plans

-Most extended health benefits plans cover acupuncture treatments.
+Most extended health benefits plans cover acupuncture treatments and I currently offer direct billing.
 The amounts can range from $100 – $1000 per year and you can check with your insurance company directly to find out more details about your coverage.
 Some of the carriers of extended health benefits are Sun Life, Manual Life, Maritime Life, Green Shield and Blue Cross.

 Appointments must be pre-approved in writing from your case manager before starting a series of treatments.
 WCB goes case by case and sometimes a Doctors referral is required.